MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-softwarekey-to-hsmkey.md

     To run this cmdlet, you will need the URL for the key that was identified in the previous step.

-    For example, using our key URL value from the previous step and a configuration data file of C:\contoso-tpd1.xml, you would run:
+    For example, using our key URL value from the previous step and a configuration data file of C:\contoso_keyless.xml, you would run:

     ```
-    Import-AadrmTpd -TpdFile "C:\contoso-tpd1.xml" -ProtectionPassword –KeyVaultStringUrl https://contoso-byok-kv.vault.azure.net/keys/contosorms-byok/aaaabbbbcccc111122223333 -Active $True -Verbose
+    Import-AadrmTpd -TpdFile "C:\contoso_keyless.xml" -ProtectionPassword –KeyVaultStringUrl https://contoso-byok-kv.vault.azure.net/keys/contosorms-byok/aaaabbbbcccc111122223333 -Active $True -Verbose
     ```

     When prompted, enter the password that you specified earlier for the configration data file, and confirm that you want to perform this action.